-Personal calls can be made free of charge, but we would ask that calls be limited to 15 minutes and that phone users be mindful of others.
+Personal calls can be made free of charge, but calls should be limited to 15 minutes and phone users should be mindful of others.

 On the LMG, the Iridium phone can be accessed from the lounge, the gym (both on 01 level), or the Environment Room (main deck).
-On the NBP, it is located in the Electronics' Lab.
+On the NBP, it is located in the Electronics Lab.